Bald eagle egg starts to hatch at National Arboretum in Northeast D.C.

 “It’s pretty awesome,” he said.
 “We have an insider view of how nature operates.”

-One recent video showed what appeared to be one leg peeking out of the first egg, as one of the eaglet’s parents stood in the nest eating part of the yoke sack that sustains the eaglet during its incubation period.
+One recent video showed what appeared to be one leg peeking out of the first egg, as one of the eaglet’s parents stood in the nest eating part of the yolk sac that sustains the eaglet during its incubation period.

 The eagles at the arboretum make one of 20 nests in the D.C. region, according to Rauch.
 Of those, five are new within the past year.